Background

 Research + architecture

-Before drawing anything I mapped how other multi-product platforms handle this — Disney, Microsoft, Meta, Atlassian.
+Before drawing anything I mapped how other multi-product platforms handle this, Disney, Microsoft, Meta, and Atlassian.
 Disney was the clearest influence: one email field that routes to the right place, white-labeled across brands.
-Atlassian was the closest structural model — same auth UI, branding switch per product.
+Atlassian was the closest structural model, same auth UI, branding switch per product.

-The architecture we landed on was hub-and-spoke — id.superhuman.com routes and serves each product brand, but brands can't talk to each other.
-I pushed for something more integrated; most traffic was going to Grammarly and a direct Grammarly-to-Coda path seemed more natural than sending someone back up to the parent.
+The architecture we landed on was hub-and-spoke, id.superhuman.com routes and serves each product brand, but brands can't talk to each other.
+I'd pushed for something more integrated; most traffic was going to Grammarly and a direct Grammarly-to-Coda path felt more natural than sending someone back up to the parent.
 Hub-and-spoke was the right call for where engineering was at the time.

 Design

 I built a clickable prototype with developer controls, test accounts, and milestone staging across four brand contexts: Genesis (the internal codename), Grammarly, Coda, and Superhuman Mail.
 Any email from any existing user database routed correctly.
-That prototype was the artifact that got engineering aligned.
+The prototype helped get engineering aligned.

 As the brand got closer, the constraint became clear: don't disrupt the Grammarly funnel.
-We pulled back from the pure identifier-first model — separate sign-in and sign-up flows, brought closer together.
-I worked with Orr — who was connecting auth into the full Superhuman.com experience — to consolidate every exploration into a single shared view.
-That work became the foundation for the CUJ (Critical User Journeys) playbook — a framework I built to map sign-up and sign-in quality across all products and brands.
-The org adopted it as the standard for measuring experience quality across the platform.
+We pulled back from the pure identifier-first model, separate sign-in and sign-up flows, brought closer together.
+I worked with Orr, who was connecting auth into the full Superhuman.com experience, to consolidate every exploration into a single shared view.
+That work became the foundation for the CUJ (Critical User Journeys) playbook, a framework I built to map sign-up and sign-in quality across all products and brands.
+The org adopted it for measuring experience quality across the platform.

 The last piece was active session transfer.
 Old model: enter a Grammarly email, get sent to Grammarly to auth, come back to Superhuman.
-New model: detect the existing session on entry, transfer it, sign the user in directly.
-Recognized account — one tap.
-Returning session — auto-redirect, no UI at all.
+New model: if you're already signed into Grammarly in another tab, the Superhuman front door recognizes you.
+Shows your name, your email, "Signed in via Grammarly."
+One click.
+Returning session, auto-redirect, no UI at all.

 Outcomes

 Launched October 2025.
-Engineering source of truth from first sketch through launch — every state mapped, every error path defined.
+91% auth completion rate at id.superhuman.com, with most users being fresh visitors to a brand-new brand.
+Engineering source of truth from first sketch through launch, every state mapped, every error path defined.

 Background

-Mark and I were brought in by Florian — the sole designer on the systems team at the time — to help scale it.
+Mark and I were brought in by Florian, the sole designer on the systems team at the time, to help scale it.
 We wanted to redesign things.
 Florian wanted to redesign things.
 But the risk of breaking changes in a system this tightly coupled was real.
 So we made a different call: put the creative ambitions aside and build the infrastructure around what already worked.
 Figma components that mapped to what was in code.
 Token naming conventions.
 Documentation.
 A way for designers and engineers to access the system without depending on the systems team for every decision.
 The system was already load-bearing, tightly coupled to SDUI, and breaking changes carried real risk.
-We chose infrastructure over redesign — the right call when the foundation is already working and the org needs to scale around it.
+We chose infrastructure over redesign.

 Foundations

 The approach was to build on what already had traction, not replace it.
 Foundations first.
-The color palette was consolidated — before, every product had accumulated its own sprawl of shades with no naming convention or hierarchy.
+The color palette was consolidated, and before, every product had accumulated its own sprawl of shades with no naming convention or hierarchy.

 Above the core palette: a semantic layer.
-Colors named by role, not value — Surface, Content, Boundaries — each mapped to a four-part token convention: Mode / Context / Role / Variant.
+Colors named by role, not value, Surface, Content, and Boundaries, each mapped to a four-part token convention: Mode / Context / Role / Variant.
 Future-proofed for rebrands by design.

 Components

 Accessibility was baked in.
-Color contrast was updated across the component set — buttons, banners, form controls — and documented so engineering could implement with confidence.
+Color contrast was updated across the component set, buttons, banners, and form controls, and documented so engineering could implement with confidence.

 Variant matrices mapped 1:1 to what was in code.
 The docs site had standardized templates so contributors could add pages without involving the systems team.